nextest-rs/future-queue/README.md

 ## About this crate

-This crate provides an adaptor on streams called `buffer_unordered_weighted`, which can run several futures simultaneously, limiting the concurrency to a maximum *weight*.
+This crate provides an adaptor on streams called `future_queue`, which can run several futures simultaneously, limiting the concurrency to a maximum *weight*.

 Rather than taking a stream of futures, this adaptor takes a stream of `(usize, future)` pairs,